 • Seek legal action against the person responsible for the ASB

-To find out more about our approach to managing ASB take a look at our ASB policy.
+To find out more about our approach to managing ASB take a look at our ASB Policy.

 We can help you to resolve issues with your neighbour through Restorative Justice (RJ)RJ brings the people who are affected by a dispute, conflict or a crime and those responsible for it together to talk.